2025 Radiohead tour: Shows

+Radiohead announced the tour on 3 September 2025.
+It ran between 4 November and 12 December, with performances in Madrid, Bologna, London, Berlin and Copenhagen.
+Radiohead played a limited run of shows to avoid exhaustion and "going through the motions", and enlisted the Music Industry Therapist Collective to support the mental wellbeing of their touring crew.
+The Copenhagen performances were postponed by two weeks after Yorke developed a throat infection.

+Radiohead performed in the round, with the stage sometimes obscured by video panels.
+O'Brien said the circular stage made the large venues feel smaller, and that "the energy flows out from all angles and you're not pushing in order to get to the back ...
+It was very freeing."
+Radiohead were joined by the additional drummer Chris Vatalaro, replacing Clive Deamer from earlier tours.
+The guitarists used wireless systems for the first time, having never been satisfied with their sound quality before.
+The shows ended with an abridged version of the Universal Declaration of Human Rights displayed on the screens.

+O'Brien said the tour was "very emotional, very profound ...
+We'd look at one another on that stage, like, 'This is amazing.'"
+Selway felt Radiohead's first Berlin performance on the tour was the best they had ever given, and said he hoped they would continue touring for years.
+In September 2026, Radiohead announced a tour of Japan and Australia to begin in May 2027.

 Ticketing

-Tickets must be purchased by registering on Radiohead's website, with most allocated to people living nearest to the venues.
-Radiohead said the registration was to combat bots and ticket touts, and aimed to distributed tickets "in a fair and geographically convenient way".
-In November, Radiohead and dozens of other artists signed a letter to prime minister Keir Starmer urging the British government to combat touts.
+Tickets were purchased by registering on Radiohead's website, with most allocated to people living nearest to the venues.
+Radiohead said the registration was to combat bots and ticket touts and aimed to distribute tickets "in a fair and geographically convenient way".
+On 13 November, Radiohead and dozens of other artists signed a letter to the prime minister, Keir Starmer, urging the British government to combat touts.

-All ticket sales outside the UK include a €1 donation to Médecins Sans Frontières; Radiohead will match the total donation.
-The UK ticket sales include a £1 donation to the UK-based trust fund LIVE Trust to support grassroots venues and entertainment.
+All ticket sales outside the UK include a €1 donation to Médecins Sans Frontières; Radiohead matched the total donation.
+The UK sales include a £1 donation to the UK-based trust fund Live Trust to support grassroots venues and entertainment.
+The London shows also generated funds for the Samaritans charity, for which Selway is an ambassador.
+The final London show was attended by 22,355 people, a new attendance record for the O2 Arena.

-The Boycott, Divestment and Sanctions movement called for a boycot of the tour, criticising Radiohead's 2017 performance in Tel Aviv and Jonny Greenwood's recent performances there.
-According to The Guardian, after reporting on the boycott, Guardian journalists were blocked from receiving tickets to review the first performance on the tour.
+Boycott, Divestment and Sanctions, which campaigns for an international cultural boycott of Israel, called for a boycott of Radiohead's tour, criticising Radiohead's 2017 performance in Tel Aviv and Jonny Greenwood's recent performances there.
+According to The Guardian, after reporting on the boycott, Guardian journalists were blocked from receiving tickets to review the first performance.